gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 This endpoint retrieves a specific cypher key.
 The value of the key is decrypted and returned as `data`.
 It may be a String or an object with many `{"key":"value"}` pairs.
-The type depends on the cypher engine's capabilities and what type of data was written to the key.
-For example the `secret/` engine allows either a string or an object, while the `password/` engine will always store and return a string.
+The type depends on the cypher mountpoint's capabilities and what type of data was written to the key.
+For example the `secret/` mountpoint allows either a string or an object, while the `password/` mountpoint will always store and return a string.

-The `leaseTimeout` and `ttl` parameters are only relevant if the cypher engine will be creating a key that does not exist. eg. `password/`

 ### HTTP Request